alirzaj/tiny-bank/README.md

 > In order to keep things simple, this application provides you with only one database out of the box (checkout .env.example and docker-compose.yml for details).
 > If you want to run tests with another database, it's recommended to create a new database (e.g: tiny-bank-testing) and set its credentials in .env file.

+## Postman Collection (API Documentation)

+In the root directory, there is a file named `tiny-bank.postman_collection.json` that you can import in postman application.

+## Add a new SMS provider

+In order to add a new provider, create a class that implements the `SmsProviderContract` and add the necessary config to `notification.php` file.

 ## Useful links

-you may see a directory called Actions.
+You may see a directory called **Actions**.
 This is a simple pattern to make our code more re-usable by encapsulating one unit of business' logic and to have better testability.
 Read more about it in [this article](https://freek.dev/1371-refactoring-to-actions).

-//TODO write about sms fake
-//TODO write about how to add sms driver
+You might see a class named `SmsFake`.
+Fake is one of the test doubles.
+You can read more about it in [this article](https://freek.dev/1171-the-five-types-of-test-doubles-how-to-create-them-in-phpunit).